• About Polished Habitat

 Unite Different Art with the Same Frame

 In the game room, we used a collection of colorful concert posters together, uniting them with the same black frame.
 While they’re all music-related, the theme of each poster is different.
-Records in matching frames were also mixed in.Rec Room Decor - Pool Table & MusicBefore we turned my office into a pink haven, the same gig posters were around Corey’s desk.
+Records in matching frames were also mixed in.Before we turned my office into a pink haven, the same gig posters were around Corey’s desk.
 The arrangement was different, but you can see how the frames still pull everything together.
-A variety of concert posters collected over the years turned into a grand gallery wall when paired with matching frames.
-Click for the full room tour!

 As you saw last week, we just replaced the gallery wall below with one large piece of art, but it’s still a fun example of uniting art with the same frame.